Teddy34/gatsby-blog/blog/2019-07-27/index.md

 ### Two years into GraphQL

 My team recently had to work on the technical design for a whole new part in our main web app.
 We had to understand the requirements, challenge them and finally transpose them into designs for our database, UI structure and more importantly the API used between the front-end and the back-end.
-As GraphQL users for about two years now, we developped a mindset where our GraphQL schema is at the center of our technical design.
+As GraphQL users for about two years now, we developed a mindset where our GraphQL schema is at the center of our technical design.

 Two points of interest stand out of our exercise.
 The first one is about how powerful are the tools that we used to design our GraphQL schema.
 The second one is how defining our API schema helped us to understand and challenge the original requirements and communicate better between people.